Arson Motives, Offender Profiles and Serial Arsonist Typologies

 | Juvenile firesetter provisions | Brief; refers to separate literature | Explicit chapter with European clinical data |

 John Leonard Orr was a fire captain with the Glendale Fire Department in California and a fire investigator who had worked hundreds of arson cases across his career.
 Between 1984 and 1991, Orr set a series of fires across California, many in craft and hardware stores in the greater Los Angeles area, using a time-delay incendiary device made from a lit cigarette and a book of matches secured in a rubber band and placed in a polyfoam package.
+The profiling methodology that identified his geographic and behavioural pattern draws on the same forensic psychology offender assessment discipline applied to violent-crime serial offenders.
 The most consequential was the Ole's Home Center fire in South Pasadena in 1984, which killed four people.
 Orr was identified through a combination of fingerprint evidence (a partial palm print on an undetonated device), geographic profiling that placed him at multiple fire scenes, and the discovery that he had written a novel, "Points of Origin," that described in precise detail the same incendiary device he was using in real fires.
 He was convicted in 1998 and sentenced to life without parole.
 The Orr case is the most frequently cited example of the "hero arsonist" pattern in the English-language fire investigation literature, and it shaped the operational protocol under which fire investigators in the US and UK now treat first responders who appear repeatedly at serial fire scenes as potential subjects.

 Peter Dinsdale (later legally known as Bruce George Peter Lee) set a series of fires across Hull, England, between 1973 and 1979, targeting houses where he had a grievance against specific individuals.
 His fires killed 26 people across multiple incidents.
 Dinsdale had a severe intellectual disability and physical disabilities that made him, in the words of the original investigation, a socially invisible figure.
 He was convicted in 1981 of manslaughter rather than murder on grounds of diminished responsibility and sentenced to be detained without limit of time.
 The Dinsdale case is cited in the UK fire investigation literature as an example of a serial arsonist whose profile (male, young, socially marginal, operating in a geographically restricted area, targeting victims with personal connection) matches the most common empirical demographic but whose intellectual disability shaped both the investigative blind spot and the eventual legal disposal.

-Both cases illustrate a consistent empirical finding in the serial arson literature: serial arsonists tend to operate within a comfort zone defined by their daily movement pattern, and geographic profiling (developed by Kim Rossmo at Simon Fraser University in Canada and applied to arson series by John Douglas and Robert Hare in the US) can constrain the offender's likely home base to a relatively small area after three or more confirmed fires in the series.
+Both cases reflect a consistent empirical finding: serial arsonists tend to operate within a spatial comfort zone shaped by their daily movement pattern.
+Geographic profiling, developed by Kim Rossmo at Simon Fraser University in Canada, constrains the offender's probable home base or anchor point to a defined area after three or more confirmed fires in the series.
 In the Orr case, this approach was applied retrospectively.
 In contemporary investigations, geographic profiling analysis of suspected serial fire series is routine practice in Australia (AFP and state police services), the UK (National Crime Agency support to major investigations), and the US (ATF National Center for Explosives Training and Research).

 Approximately half of all arson arrests in the United States involve juveniles.
 The UK Home Office fire statistics show a consistent pattern of peak arson activity in the 10 to 17 age band, particularly for outdoor and vehicle fires.
 Australian Bureau of Statistics data shows a similar youth peak.
 The research literature has identified a consistent demographic profile for the juvenile fire-setter at high risk of escalation: male, history of conduct disorder or attention deficit hyperactivity disorder, family history of antisocial behaviour, prior fire-setting at a younger age, and access to accelerants or ignition materials in the home.